Skip to main content

 Cannabis replaces medication

-Legal cannabis medicines too expensive
+Legal cannabis medications are too expensive

 Exemplary Spanish model